shivannis/xandr-docs-public/xandr-docs/articles/monetize/vast-check.md

 - minimum resolution of 1280x720
 - minimum bitrate of 2000 kbps

-<b>Note:</b> All VPAID creatives will be
+> [!NOTE]
-ineligible for OTT inventory.
+> All VPAID creatives will be ineligible for OTT inventory.
 To serve on OTT inventory, use VAST creatives with an MP4 format.

-Possible VAST Check Outcomes
+## Possible VAST check outcomes

 **Unable to run:** VAST Check cannot access the creative.
 The creative can't be saved.